-We look forward to the creative energy that our innovators will bring to ASL, inspiring our students to new levels of critical thinking and design-based learning, and enabling them to be well prepared for life in a changing world.
+We look forward to the creative energy our future innovators will bring to ASL, inspiring our students to new levels of critical thinking and design-based learning, and enabling them to be well-prepared for life in a changing world.